Weekly Green Organics Trial

 • Bin collection should meet the needs of most households.
 Most household waste is organic waste from the kitchen and the garden.
 We also know that most household’s landfill bins do not need to be collected weekly because they are half full or less.

 • Reduces landfill volumes.
-More food organics going into the green organics bin means less is wasted in landfill.
+More food scraps going into the green organics bin means less is wasted in landfill.

 • Financial savings.
-It’s five times cheaper to compost organic material such as food waste rather than sending it to landfill.
+It’s five times cheaper to compost organic material such as food scraps rather than sending it to landfill.
 Sending less material to landfill keeps the pressure off Council rates.

 • Ease of use.
 Households will have their organics collected weekly, so do not need to worry about smell or waiting another week for collection.

 • Improves environmental sustainability.
 The contents of the green organics bin are turned into valuable compost, rather than being wasted in landfill.
-When food waste is composted, it breaks down quickly.
-In contrast, when food waste goes to landfill, it breaks down slowly and releases methane, a powerful greenhouse gas.
+When food scraps is composted, it breaks down quickly.
+In contrast, when food scraps goes to landfill, it breaks down slowly and releases methane, a powerful greenhouse gas.

 • Creates local jobs.
 The composting industry creates and supports more jobs than landfill sites.